 SchoolNet subscribers might also be required to conform to a “no advertising” policy, but given the way schools are perpetually strapped for cash it isn’t likely.
 No one seems to have fully opened the can of worms over the degree of responsibility a wired school is to be expected to bear over what advertising a student may encounter from a school computer.

 In the schools themselves, the SchoolNet access could be configured by grade level in the classrooms as to the degree of participation allowed from each site and with some careful planning in the set up and sophistication in the search engines, some control over the level of difficulties encountered by the user could be maintained, depending upon what computer you are logging in from.
 The school library would have full access for the top grade level of the school, and at least one station in either the library or a special computer lab would have full access to the whole SchoolNet.

 Since the students would ideally be taught how to build and maintain their own personal pages, there will be ample experience in distraction and muddle built into the system.
 And since these sites are student work displayed on what is essentially school property, the usual restrictions and controls would apply.

-By High School, there should be at least a couple of stations at each school with true Internet access.
+By High School, there should be at least a few stations at each school with true Internet access.

-There are probably holes in this synopsis that you can drive a Mack truck through, but it is better than nothing, and at least some of it must be relevant to the situation.
+There are probably holes in this synopsis that you can drive a Mack truck through, but at least some of it ought to be relevant to the situation.
 All the ballyhoo about wiring the schools strikes me as something that people have glommed onto as a classic “magical solution,” and I don’t think the people out there yammering about it realize what they are letting themselves in for.